maxbossing/dotFiles/README.md

 | waybar    | Wayland bar              | `.config/waybar`        |
 | wofi      | Wayland program launcher | `.config/wofi`          |

+# Installation

+## 1. The automated way

+* Use `install.sh`
+## 2. The manual way

+* Install the packages from `packages.txt`
+* Install paru from source and dwm, dmenu and st from their directories
+* Move/Link the Dotfiles

 # License
 MIT